Frequently Asked Questions

 - Testing – MazeBolt’s SOC team runs the tests with you following in real-time via the User Interface.
 Your emergency button allows you to stop the tests at any time.

-- Reporting – Once testing is completed MazeBolt issues a DDoS Test Report that highlights points of weakness in your DDoS mitigation with recommendations for further action.
+- Reporting – Once testing is completed MazeBolt issues a DDoS Test Report that highlights points of strengths and weakness of your DDoS attack handling with recommendations for further action.

 Yes, it’s absolutely legal!

-Not only do many Fortune 500 and large organizations regularly use DDoS testing, but in some countries DDoS Testing has become a recommended regulation for validating the organization’s resistance to DDoS attacks.
+Not only do many Fortune 500 and large organizations regularly use DDoS testing, but in some countries, DDoS Testing has become a recommended regulation for validating the organization’s human response and procedural handling to DDoS attacks.

 MazeBolt's DDOS testing is customized to the size and complexity of each organization’s IT network and comprises multiple tests for ongoing and iterative improvements.